denniszielke/phoenix/challenges.1.md

 ```
 docker kill bc4b6b155c2c
 ```
+- Push your image to your registry

-## 2. Automate your build
+## 2. Start your container in azure container instances
 > Need help?
+Check hints [here :blue_book:](hints/ManualReleaseToACI.md)!
+- Run your newly created image in Azure Container Instances to see if everything works.
+You can start it manually in the portal or via command line.

+## 3. Automate the build of your container
+> Need help?
 Check hints [here :blue_book:](hints/TeamServicesContainerBuild.md)!
 - Import the sample code from to your VSTS Team Project.
 You can do this via UI.
 - Use VSTS to create a build definition which triggers on code changes.
 The build definition should
     - create a new container image
     - use the build number as tag to identify your image.
 The buildId can be found in variable *$(Build.BuildId)*  (The screenshots may show Buildnumber - make sure to use the BuildId)
     - push the new image to your private Azure Container Registry (if you don't have an ACR, create one first)

-## 3. Release to ACI manually
-> Need help?
-Check hints [here :blue_book:](hints/ManualReleaseToACI.md)!
-- Run your newly created image in Azure Container Instances to see if everything works.
-You can start it manually in the portal or via command line.

-## 4. Relase to ACI via VSTS
-> Need help?
-Check hints [here :blue_book:](hints/TeamServicesToACI.md)!
-- Use VSTS to create a release definition which is triggered by your build definition.
-This release definition should
-    - deploy the latest image created by your build definition to ACI.
-Use the Azure CLI task.
-- Now you have a full end to end flow for single container applications.